CNugteren/CLBlast/README.md

 Known issues
 -------------

-Known performance related issues:
+Known issues:

-* Severe performance issues with Beignet v1.3.0 due to missing support for local memory.
-Please downgrade to v1.2.1 or upgrade to v1.3.1 or newer.
+* Correctness issues on Intel Arc A770 with version 1.6.2.
+Either downgrade to an older version or upgrade to a newer version.

-Other known issues:

 * Routines returning an integer are currently not properly tested for half-precision FP16: IHAMAX/IHAMIN/IHMAX/IHMIN